Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 From Tensorboard, you will see the summary statistics of six variables:
 * Cumulative Reward - The mean cumulative episode reward over all agents.
 Should increase during a successful training session.
 * Value Loss - The mean loss of the value function update.
 Correlates to how well the model is able to predict the value of each state.
-This should decrease during a succesful training session.
+This should decrease during a successful training session.
 * Policy Loss - The mean loss of the policy function update.
 Correlates to how much the policy (process for deciding actions) is changing.
-The magnitude of this should decrease during a succesful training session.
+The magnitude of this should decrease during a successful training session.
 * Episode Length - The mean length of each episode in the environment for all agents.
 * Value Estimates - The mean value estimate for all states visited by the agent.
 Should increase during a successful training session.
 * Policy Entropy - How random the decisions of the model are.
 Should slowly decrease during a successful training process.
 If it decreases too quickly, the `beta` hyperparameter should be increased.